bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 When dealing with timeseries data, or any data that involves dates or times, it is desirable to have an axis that can display labels that are appropriate to different date and time scales.
-In this section you will learn how to specify that a plot should use a datetime axis.

 .. note::
     This example requires a network connection, and depends on the